teuben/QAC/INSTALL.md

 As it stands now, using the execfile() style to load the correct files is the more pragmatic approach, well realizing this will have to be replaced when CASA switches to Python 3.

+Most scripts that use QAC start with a pdir= that is created, but under certain circumstances has expensive datasets that could be re-used.
+For these it would be useful to be re-entrant, like the dc2019 "script4paper" examples.

+E.g. pdir='"sky4a"'
+     sdir='"sky4"'
+     sdata='["sky4.aca.cycle6.ms","sky4.alma.cycle6.1.ms","sky4.alma.cycle6.4.ms"]'